martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 <p style="padding-top: 15px; line-height: 1.1;">
 <font size="2">
-  ¹ Is the case too small for the contents or the contents not what they should be?
+  ¹ In other words, is the case too small for the contents or the contents not what they should be?
 </font>
 </p>